 "I used to be an extremely picky eater and one of the goals I set for myself was to be less of a picky eater.
 When I got to be cook, I was really hungry and I wanted to provide for the group.
 I made a stir fry – that was a meal I would never have eaten at home.
 I was really engrossed in every part of the process – preparing the vegetables, lighting the fire, and then watching the other students enjoy eating it.
 It was so delicious.
 That was rewarding." – Miles John Henderson

-On this expedition, you’ll backpack through towering trees in Yosemite, the place John Muir called nature’s temple.
-If you are looking to develop your leadership, learn outdoor skills and challenge yourself, this is a great course to step into wilderness travel.
+Backpack Yosemite, what John Muir called "nature’s temple", swim in alpine lakes and sleep under countless stars with Outward Bound California.
+If you are looking to develop your leadership ability, learn outdoor skills and challenge yourself, this is a great course to step into wilderness travel.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Outward Bound believes in order for profound learning to take place, there must be time to reflect on the experience.
-Within course, the solo is that opportunity.
+Outward Bound believes, in order for profound learning to take place, there must be time to reflect on the experience.
+During course, the Solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of course.
-Students are separated from their group for a period of time which depends on course length and Instructor assessment of group capability.
+Students are separated from their group for a period of time which depends on course length and instructor assessment of group capability.
 Solo sites are chosen to provide solitude.
-Participants have all necessary equipment, food and water.
-Solos range in length from 12 hours to 72 hours.
+Students have all necessary equipment, food and water.
+On this course, Solo time will not exceed 12 hours.

 Yosemite National Park, located in the Sierra Nevada Mountain Range, is famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
 Yosemite is home to some of the world’s most treasured landmarks.
-While this Outward Bound course steers clear of the crowded tourist attractions of the valley, dramatic alpine scenery can be seen in the horizon including peaks rising from the valley to elevations above 12,000 feet.
+While this course steers clear of the crowded tourists’ attractions of the valley, dramatic alpine scenery can be seen in the horizon like peaks rising from the valley to elevations above 12,000 feet.
 The beauty of this area inspired John Muir to call Yosemite nature’s temple.

-Summer in the Sierras is mostly sunny, with occasional rain and cold evenings.
+Summer in the Sierra is mostly sunny, with occasional rain and cold evenings.
 Snowfall is unlikely, though June courses may traverse atop lingering winter and spring snow.
-Summer temperature tends towards the 70s and 80s during the day, dipping into the 30s to 50s in the evening and overnight.
+Summer temperatures tend to be in the 70s to 80s during the day, dipping into the 30s to 50s in the evening and night.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.